biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 geocensus2010sf1 = data.merge(census10sf1, left_on='AFFGEOID', right_on='Id', how = 'inner')
 ```

-<p>Now that I have the GeoID's of both, I can change the one in the shapefile to locate as the old County, I won't go through the trouble to change the name, as it is already correct today.</p>
+Now that I have the GeoID's of both, I can change the one in the shapefile to locate as the old County, I won't go through the trouble
+to change the name, as it is already correct today.

-<p>After I finished munging the data from the 2010 Census Data.
-I had some trouble with the largest counties in the US throwing off the visualization.
-These Outliers had to be dealt with by setting the min and max values to numbers that allowed me to properly show the population differences.
-When I looked at my max and min values over the entire range of populations of each county, I could see that this was only a fools errand, and I would have to change my approach.</p>
+After I finished munging the data from the 2010 Census Data.
+I had some trouble with the largest counties in the US throwing off
+the visualization.
+These Outliers had to be dealt with by setting the min and max values to numbers that allowed me to properly
+show the population differences.
+When I looked at my max and min values over the entire range of populations of each county,
+I could see that this was only a fools errand, and I would have to change my approach.

-<p>This is when I discovered the vmin, and vmax plotting functions and how they set limits on the highest, and lowest values in your data.</p>
+This is when I discovered the vmin, and vmax plotting functions and how they set limits on the highest, and lowest values in your data.

-<p>While working on this, I decided to set values which would lock the largest counties to the top of my colormap, and allow all the other counties to be displayed with an increased contrast.</p>
+While working on this, I decided to set values which would lock the largest counties to the top of my colormap, and allow all the
+other counties to be displayed with an increased contrast.

 ```python